 To drive in Saskatchewan you must hold a valid driver's licence for the type of vehicle you wish to operate.
 The classified driver's licence system establishes minimum standards of skill, knowledge, physical and mental fitness for the safe operation of different types of vehicles.
 Drivers are then licensed accordingly.

-The first time you apply for a Saskatchewan driver's licence, you will be asked to provide documents to prove your identity, proof of residency and entitled to be in Canada.
+The first time you apply for a Saskatchewan driver's licence, you will be asked to provide documents to prove your identity, proof of residency and entitlement to be in Canada.
 Each docu ment must be from an authority such as a federal or provincial government or a federal agency (a full list of approved documents can be found in SGI's Establishing your identity pamphlet).
 They must also be originals, not photocopies.
 Electronic scans of these documents will be kept on file, in keeping with Canadian standards.

 To obtain a driver's licence, you must be able to operate a vehicle safely and properly, understand all traffic signs and know the rules of the road.
 You are required to complete a driver's examination if you: